dreamcatcher-tech/network/Inbox/2023-04-05 1335 Dreamcatcher Bus.md

 Shatterable bus - the bus can be broken apart and recombined, as faults are highly tolerable - expected as part of normal operations.

+ML that can detect what the workflows are given the data.

 ## Integrations work
 Map out what companies are currently paying for integrations between difference systems